 Inexperienced distance runners nearly always set off too fast at the start of the race, letting the excitement get the better of them.
 We do pretty much the same thing.
 But at this early stage, and at this relatively low altitude (7842 ft), it’s harmless exertion.
 It’s further up the mountain that we’ll have to be more careful about it.

 We’ve chosen an 8-day climb along the Lemosho Route, which makes the ascent up the western side of the mountain across the Shira Plateau and Western Breach.
 But right now, it’s all pretty abstract to us.
 We’ve read that the Lemosho Route is one of the more scenic of the half dozen or so established routes.
-And we know that the 8-day is much better than the 5- or 6-day option for giving our bodies acclimatize to altitude.
+And we know that the 8-day is much better than the 5- or 6-day option for giving our bodies a chance to acclimatize to the altitude.
 It also means that we’ll be able to camp close to the summit, at Crater Camp.
 But we’re not really sure what the next week or so will bring.
 Only one of our group has any real experience mountain climbing or being at altitude.
 For the rest of us, we’re just going to have to take it as it comes.

 We’re definitely climbing, but because we can’t see beyond the trees and the path is a bit up and down, it’s hard to get a sense of progress.